1. Norah Lofts - Northgate House

 The Lady of Clare “appears to have been a woman of singular enlightenment in a dark age, the statutes she gave to the college illustrating the liberal views she entertained of the proper scope and value of education,” wrote historian J R Wardale in 1899.

-Elizabeth's story can be found at Ancient House Museum in Clare and you can see the remains of the 13th Century stone Clare castle today.
+Elizabeth's story can be found at Clare Ancient House Museum and you can see the remains of the 13th Century stone Clare castle today.
 Her mother, Joan of Acre, a daughter of King Edward I, is buried at Clare Priory.

 Our grateful thanks to Catherine Buchanan for her help with research for this blog.

 Vote for Bury St Edmunds Tour…

 Vote now to Help Bury St Edmunds Tour Guides win the…

 New afternoon tea at Lavenham…

 Enjoy a Masters of the Air themed afternoon tea at The…